Tagovailoa, No. 1 Alabama blow out Arkansas State , 57-7

 Tagovailoa finished 13 of 19 for 228 yards and four TDs.
 He led seven drives and tossed in runs of 15 and 12 yards in the second half.
 Tagovailoa had TD passes of 58 yards to Jerry Jeudy, 31 to Henry Ruggs III and 41 to DeVonta Smith — all in the first quarter — and tacked on a 14-yarder to Derek Kief.

 Hurts, who started the past two seasons, was effective, too.
-He was 7 of 9 for 93 yards but did fumble at the goal line after taking a hit while airborne.
+He was 7 of 9 for 93 yards and rebounded strongly after losing a fumble at the goal line after taking a hit while airborne.

+“It’s tough to hold onto the ball when you’re getting helicoptered like that,” left tackle Jonah Williams said.
+“For him to be able to bounce back and drive us down the field, that’s just what we’ve come to expect from him.”

 Najee Harris ran for a career-high 135 yards and a touchdown on 13 carries.